Gavin Newsom: Personal life

-In August 2021, Newsom sold a Marin County home for $5.9 million in an off-market transaction.
+In August 2021, Newsom sold the Marin County home for $5.9 million in an off-market transaction.
 He had originally put the property up for sale in early 2019 for $5.895 million, but removed the property from the market after a price reduction to $5.695 million.
+Newsom is the godfather of designer, model, and LGBTQ rights activist Nats Getty.
+According to James Reginato's Growing Up Getty, the Newsoms, Harrises, Pelosis, and Gettys are godparents to one another's children and make appearances at important family events.